stahta01/xroar/doc/building-for-windows.md

 For this reason, you may want to maintain this environment separately in a chroot/container/VM.

+The references to \_\_USE\_MINGW\_ANSI\_STDIO prevented some weird linking errors, and may not be necessary any more.

 ### SDL2

  * Cross-platform development library
  * https://github.com/libsdl-org/SDL
  * http://libsdl.org/

-Be sure to checkout one of the 2.x release branches - the SDL developers have started developing SDL3, and XRoar probably won't be compatible with that.
+Be sure to checkout one of the 2.x release branches.
+XRoar will not build against SDL3 yet.

 ~~~